justin0725/data_vis_examples/README.md

 But there's a complication: We don't see this effect materialize until post-2005.
 That's two decades after Florida made the switch!
 So is difference between Florida and the other states really driven by Florida's different law?

-To try to get a better handle on what was going on here, I looked which theory Florida courts were applying when they made harmless error decisions.
-Surprisingly, I found that even though they were *supposed* to start applying the second theory in 1986, the number of courts actually using it didn't increase until post-2005—exactly the same time when we see the remand rate spike!
+To try to get a better handle on what was going on here, I looked at which theory Florida courts were applying when they made harmless error decisions.
+Surprisingly, I found that even though they were *supposed* to start applying a particular theory in 1986, the number of courts actually using it didn't increase until post-2005—exactly the same time when we see the remand rate spike!

 <br/>
 <img src="/img/mp_fig1.png" width="700px" />